 The Inman based agent met the Park’s triplet Syrian Brown Bear Cubs, born January 11, 2014, earlier this month.

-The U.S. Department of Housing and Urban Development (HUD) recently awarded $120,535 in grants to South Carolina public housing authorities to assist residents in gaining access to education, job training and employment.
+The U.S. Department of Housing and Urban Development (HUD) Secretary Shaun Donovan recently awarded $20,589,171 to 40 public housing authorities in South Carolina.

 Greer Community Ministries (GCM) is hoping to shine the spotlight on Meals on Wheels this week, raising awareness about the needs of the city during “Community Champions Week.”

 Greer Development Corporation Executive Director Reno Deaton said the organization’s goals will focus on industrial and commercial businesses this year.